21 Foods to Mix With Protein Powder

 omlette

 1. Eggs and Egg Whites – Mix unflavored protein powder into any recipe that is primarily made with eggs.
 From what I understand, cooking the protein powder somewhat denatures the protein, making it less useful to your body, but it’s better than no protein at all.
-Fact: nearly all macronutrient enzymes are in some way compromised at heats in excess of 160 degrees C.
+Fact: nearly all macronutrient enzymes are in some way compromised at heats above 160 degrees C.

 2. Mashed Potatoes – Once again you’ll need to use unflavored protein powder, but it will make you feel so much better about eating your mashed potatoes.
 Add a splash of milk or cream if the potatoes become too thick.